ruby-on-wheels/ruby-on-wheels.github.io/_posts/2023-09-10-rebuilding-the-front-wheel-end.md

 ## Taking the wheel end apart again

-Equipped with proper tools and my previous experience, I began the second disassembly, this time taking photos of every step:
+Equipped with proper tools and my previous experience, I began the third disassembly, this time taking photos of every step:

 Removing the wheel using a wheel bolt centering and protective sleeve set.